 These are two anticipating principles of doing business.

-Interruption marketing is any marketing message which users didn’t ask to receive.
+Interruption marketing is any marketing message that users didn’t ask to receive.
 Among the examples are TV and radio ads, billboards, pop-ups in the browser, and annoying ads on YouTube, which disturb users’ activities.

 This interrupting approach is a fast way to increase sales, but it has its downside.
 Your pushy ads can annoy even your target audience instead of just drawing their attention to the value your brand could bring.

-Permission marketing, in its turn, is an approach which tends to respect people’s privacy, being more friendly and less pushy.
+Permission marketing, in its turn, is an approach that tends to respect people’s privacy, being more friendly and less pushy.
 Since it would be strange to ask for permission to sell, the emphasis lies on providing help and value.

-Examples of permission marketing
+Examples of Permission Marketing

 The CAN-SPAM Act in the United States and other laws require opting in users.
 A double opt-in is the safest approach because it confirms their subscription, ensuring that companies will send emails to real and engaged people.